Agentic Link Construction for Environment and Intent Aware 6G Communication: Introduction

 The second research direction focuses on developing task-specific foundation models tailored for wireless communication.
 For example, \cite{b13} proposes a task-independent universal channel embedding base model for communication by predicting the content of masked channel patches during training.
 Similarly, \cite{b14} considers the three dimensions of time, space, and frequency, and obtains a multi-task base model covering communication perception through pre-training and multi-task adaptive fine-tuning. \cite{b15} proposes a unified self-supervised framework that combines contrastive learning and masked reconstruction, specifically designed for multi-task channel representation learning.
 Despite these advances, notable limitations remain.
 Most existing efforts still focus on single tasks or modalities, leaving the core strengths of foundation models—deep multimodal reasoning, cross-modal fusion, and unified sequential decision-making—underexplored.
 This isolated usage pattern prevents communication systems from achieving unified situational awareness and globally optimal end-to-end decisions.

-To address the aforementioned challenges, we propose a foundation model designed for interactive communication strategy customization with a Chain-of-Thought-enhanced Reinforcement Learning (CoT-RL) framework named IntraCom-FM, which enables the construction of end-to-end communication links that adapt to specific user preferences under varying channel conditions.
-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a foundation model for scenario-adaptive communication strategy optimization, termed FM4Com.
+To address the aforementioned challenges, we propose a foundation model designed for interactive communication strategy customization with Proximal Policy Optimization (PPO) reinforcement learning framework named AGENS, which enables the construction of end-to-end communication links that adapt to specific user preferences under varying channel conditions.
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a foundation model for scenario-adaptive communication strategy optimization, termed AGENS.
 The model possesses the capability to comprehensively perceive both CSI and user intents.
-By semantically integrating physical-layer conditions with natural language instructions, FM4Com can generate customized and optimal link configuration strategies that align with the current channel dynamics and user preferences, thereby achieving personalized and adaptive optimization of communication systems.
+By semantically integrating physical-layer conditions with natural language instructions, AGENS can generate customized and optimal link configuration strategies that align with the current channel dynamics and user preferences, thereby achieving personalized and adaptive optimization of communication systems.

-\item We propose a chain-of-thought-enhanced two-stage reinforcement learning framework.
-In the first stage, a heuristic exploration algorithm is employed to expand the reinforcement learning experience pool, followed by behavior cloning via supervised learning to obtain a near-optimal initialization.
+\item We propose a two-stage reinforcement learning framework.
+In the first stage, a heuristic exploration algorithm is employed to expand the reinforcement learning experience pool, followed by behavior cloning via Supervised Fine-Tuning (SFT) to obtain a near-optimal initialization.
 In the second stage, the model is fine-tuned through reinforcement learning to further improve decision quality.
-Throughout the training process, the model also generates user preference representations as intermediate reasoning steps, forming an internal chain of thought that guides subsequent decision-making.